jeiang/.dotfiles/README.md

 - [Misterio77's minimal starter config](https://github.com/Misterio77/nix-starter-configs):
 Used as a basis for setting up the flake.
 (As well as understanding how flakes work for system config.)
 - [Impermanence](https://github.com/nix-community/impermanence):
-  Used to implement persistence for system files.
+  Used to implement persistence for most things.

 ## TODO
-- [ ] Implement Persistence for home.
+- [X] Implement Persistence for home.
+- [ ] Make a mini-tutorial on how I set up the systems (based on the other tutorials).
+- [ ] Get docker, libvirt & lxc working.
 - [ ] Add nix-autobahn.
 - [ ] Get renpy games working.
 - [ ] Get Rust Stuff working.